Prof. dr. ir. B.M. (Bert) Weckhuysen

 30. Honorary Fellow of the Chinese Chemical Society (2020).
 This lifetime appointment is the highest honor of the Chinese Chemical Society (CCS) bestowed upon an individual and is granted to the most distinguished chemists from around the world, who have made significant contributions to the advancement of chemistry, as well as to the development of chemistry in China and the Society.

 31. Frontiers Award of the Max-Planck Institute for Chemical Energy Conversion (2022).
 This annual award is given to an internationally outstanding and renowned scientist.
 The prize used to be awarded for excellent research work in the field of "Bioinorganic Chemistry".
 After the Max-Planck Institute was renamed in 2012, the prize was and is still given for achievements in the research area of "Chemical Energy Conversion".
-The award is accompanied by giving a public lecture.
+The award is accompanied by giving a public lecture at the institute as well as a plaque and certificate.

 33. Honorary Professorship and Peiyang Lectureship at Tianjin University (Tianjin, China) (2023).
 On November 14, 2023, Bert Weckhuysen, was appointed as an Honorary Professor at the School of Chemical Engineering of Tianjin University (China).
 Gong Jinlong, Vice President of Tianjin University, Professor Fan Xiaobin, Dean of the School of Chemical Engineering, and representatives of teachers and students attended the awarding ceremony.